spc476/a09/README.txt

 					.OPT TEST PROT n,$400	; no access
 					.OPT TEST PROT rxt,run

+			.OPT TEST RANDOMIZE

+				Randomize the order of the tests.
+This can
+				ONLY appear outside of a .TEST directive.

 			.OPT TEST STACK address

 				Set the default stack address for tests.